anya-gongora/ProductMatching/README.md

 ## Product Matching

-This project match product listings against a set of known products.
+This project matches product listings against a set of known products.

+## Prerequisites

+A `.jar` has been created for this project, so Java should be installed

+### Command to Run Code

+`sh match.sh`

+### Results

-The results can be found in `src/main/results.txt`.
+The results can be found in `results.txt`.